cockroachdb/docs/src/current/_includes/common/orchestration/kubernetes-expand-disk-helm.md

 You can expand certain [types of persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#types-of-persistent-volumes
-) (including GCE Persistent Disk and Amazon Elastic Block Store) by editing their persistent volume claims.
+) (including in cloud storage) by editing their persistent volume claims.

 {{site.data.alerts.callout_info}}
-These steps assume you followed the tutorial [Deploy CockroachDB on Kubernetes](deploy-cockroachdb-with-kubernetes.html?filters=manual).
+These steps assume you followed the tutorial [Deploy CockroachDB on Kubernetes]({% link {{ page.version.version }}/deploy-cockroachdb-with-kubernetes.md %}?filters=helm).
 {{site.data.alerts.end}}

 1. Get the persistent volume claims for the volumes: